Constitutional Issues, Midwest

 I was in a “Know Your Rights” training when I heard what happened.
 The irony wasn’t lost on me.
 I had logged on to learn what protections my own Moroccan-born sons who are naturalized U.S. citizens have if they are stopped by agents.
 I never imagined that understanding how to talk to immigration authorities would be something I’d have to teach my American children.

 Journalists have been indiscriminately targeted and tear-gassed while covering demonstrations at an ICE facility in suburban Broadview.
-A WGN employee was detained after reportedly asking agents if they had a warrant when she saw a man being detained in her North Side neighborhood.
+A WGN employee was detained after reportedly asking agents if they had a warrant when she saw a man grabbed in her North Side neighborhood.
 As they did with the 15-year-old, the government accused the producer of throwing objects at them, which she disputes.

 Protestors carry signs during a march in North Chicago on Sept.
 20, 2025.
 (Photo by Matt Brady for GJR)

-The scale of the operation and its effects on ordinary families is impossible to miss.
+The scale of the operation in Chicago and its effects on ordinary families is impossible to miss.
 The day after the 15-year-old was taken, I received an automated phone call saying my 11-year-old son hadn’t arrived at school.
 I ran there in a panic.
 I had watched my son leave that morning, walking out the door in his signature penguin hat.
 No one had answered the phone at the school when I called.

 My son doesn’t carry identification in a city that is being terrorized by masked federal agents, My first thought was not that it was a mistake.
 Or that he had skipped school to hang out with his friends.
 My first thought was that ICE got him.